scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 The data are deduplicated by ``job_id`` and package name to account for jobs where users invoke the same executable repeatedly or invoke multiple applications using the same libraries.
-The marginal axes summarize the total package counts and total jobsize counts as a function of ``job_id``.
+The marginal axes summarize the total package counts and total job size counts as a function of ``job_id``.
 Most Python libraries we track do not appear to use more than 200 nodes.
 Perhaps predictably, ``mpi4py`` and NumPy are observed at the largest node